charmbracelet/bubbletea/tutorials/patterns/README.md

 ### Feedback

 Let us know in [GitHub discussions][discuss] if there are other patterns that you'd like to see!
 If there's enough interest we can certainly include it.
-Don't be shy, we'd love to hear from you.
+Don't be shy, we love to hear from you.

 * [Twitter](https://twitter.com/charmcli)
 * [The Fediverse](https://mastodon.social/@charmcli)